gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved test report generation

 The test report generation was refactored and is now slightly faster than in previous Gradle releases.

+### Full support of project dependencies at configuration time

+The resolution of a project dependency at configuration time is now fully supported.
+Prior to this change, any resolution of a project dependency at configuration time may have led to confusing behavior because the target project may not have been configured yet.
+Now the resolution of the project dependency implies configuration of the target project.

 ## Promoted features